cryx3001/Stock-Market-Discord-Bot/README.md

+# Warning
+This repo is now archived.
+The bot rewrite will not be publicly available for various reasons.
+This code is still usable, although it is poorly written. <br />

 # Stock Market Bot

 It is a bot to "play" with the stock market by using fake money!
 It trades all tickers from TradingView.